 During WWII, development of nuclear weapons was paramount for many of the world’s top physicists.
-Each one of these nuclear weapons required a core of plutonium that measured around 3.5 inches in diameter.
-2 cores were used in the nuclear bombing of Japan to stop WWII, but there was a third core ready to be used when needed.
+Each one of these nuclear weapons required a radioactive core of that measured around 3.5 inches in diameter.
+2 cores were used in the nuclear bombing of Japan to stop WWII, but there was a third core made of plutonium ready to be used when needed.
 When the war ended, the core became the main testing subject for physicists as they continued to improve the United States’ nuclear arsenal.

 This third core was a 14 pound subcritical mass of plutonium that measured 3.5 inches in diameter.
 It was also responsible for the direct deaths 2 physicists and many more who died years later from cancer, for which earned the mass its nickname, the “demon core.”